glennmcewan/behat-training-demo/readme.md

 To run Behat tests:
 `vendor/bin/behat`

+## Selenium Setup Instructions
+These are documented in a separate file to keep things clean.

+You can view the file in this repo: [selenium-setup.md](selenium-setup.md).

 ## TODO
-- [ ] Write up instructions on how to set up Selenium.
+- [x] Write up instructions on how to set up Selenium.
 - [ ] Improve ApplicationStateContext; currently a very **wrong** way of truncating the DB